stingray127/ece_423_draw_schedule/README.md

 ## Tips

 - Have the "console" viewport open, as it informs you of syntax errors
+  - You can also print values to this window using "echo"
 - This tool was intended to work in 2D
   - Enable "Orthogonal View"
     - Bottom Bar, 4th icon from the right